 May 29, Workshop on Financing Circular Solutions, Helsinki

-Race For The Baltic will co-host a workshop at BONUS RETURN conference to identify ways forward in finding new financing models for circular solutions.
+Race For The Baltic co-hosted a workshop at BONUS RETURN conference to identify ways forward in finding new financing models for circular solutions.

 May 23, Stockholm Philanthropy Symposium, Stockholm

-Race For The Baltic’s Merci Olsson will speak on the panel, ‘Partnership to Protect the Planet: Global Goal 14 on Life Below Water’ at the Stockholm Philanthropy Symposium.
+Race For The Baltic’s Merci Olsson spoke on the panel, ‘Partnership to Protect the Planet: Global Goal 14 on Life Below Water’ at the Stockholm Philanthropy Symposium.

 May 17, Blue Invest 2018, Brussels

-Race For The Baltic’s Marc Klaus will join a panel at Blue Invest 2018 in Brussels.
+Race For The Baltic’s Marc Klaus joined a panel at Blue Invest 2018 in Brussels.
 Blue Invest is a match-making event that brings together innovators and the financial community to boost the economic potential of the ocean while protecting its marine resources.

 May 17, Swedish Ocean Forum (Havsforum), Gothenburg

-Race For The Baltic’s Carla Alexandra will present the results from a project around monitoring and communication of environmental data at this year’s Annual Havsforum in Gotheburg.
+Race For The Baltic’s Carla Alexandra presented the results from a project around monitoring and communication of environmental data at this year’s Annual Havsforum in Gotheburg.
 Read the policy brief here.

 May 8-9, WMU Global Ocean Conference 2018, Malmö

-Race For The Baltic will participate in the Global Ocean Conference in Malmö and will partake in workshops and discussions.
+Race For The Baltic participated in the Global Ocean Conference in Malmö and joined in workshops and discussions.